 Five tips to help you cycle through winter!

 Of course, you should always cycle carefully on slippery surfaces.
 E-bikes are a little heavier than their conventional counterparts, so they're more stable on the road.
 However, this also means that the braking distance on an e-bike is longer on slippery surfaces.
+Fortunately, the bicycle paths are generally kept free of snow.
+Because of the quick response of gritters to even the lightest of snow showers, you can usually cycle on wet asphalt by the afternoon even after heavy snowfall.

 #2 Hose down your bicycle after a winter ride!